 But simply having a home office or a garden at your property isn’t a guarantee of finding a buyer.
 You will also have to ensure that you keep either or both of those features in great condition, because that will help to make them even more appealing to property buyers.

 Having A Home Office Can Be A Great Addition To Boost Your Property’s Value

 Some homes have long had offices where people can work remotely, but home offices are becoming even more popular in response to the ongoing coronavirus pandemic.

-Many people have had their regular work routines disrupted since Covid-19 lockdowns and social distancing began at the start of 2020.
-They’ve had to put up with converting dining rooms or other spaces to temporary offices, but this can quickly make a home feel cramped.
+Many people have had their regular work routines disrupted since restrictions and social distancing began years ago.
+They have had to put up with converting dining rooms or other spaces to temporary offices, but this can quickly make a home feel cramped.
 A large number of workers are therefore looking for houses or flats that have dedicated home offices, because this gives them a space where they can do their work remotely.

 And the increasing demand for properties with home offices is causing an uptick in the UK property market, with one homebuilding company reporting a huge jump in revenue as a result of more and more people wanting to buy and move to such a property.
 Demand for increased space at home thanks to the pandemic is perhaps the leading reason why a home office tops many peoples’ list of “must have” features in a property.

 If your house has a home office, when you are ready to sell you should tidy it up and remove any clutter so that the room looks as large as possible to potential buyers that might come to see the property on a viewing.
 If they visit and the home office is piled high with papers and junk and too much furniture, it will make the room appear smaller and less valuable to them.